xNavi04/carsMarket/README.md

 **CarHub: Your Ultimate Ride Marketplace! 🚗💨**

 **!!If you want your submission to be active, it needs to be approved by an administrator in the admin section.
-(Admin Section -->> Allow or Deny)**
+(Admin Section -->> Allow or Deny) YOU HAVE TO BE LOGGED AS ADMIN.
+ADMIN (User, who has been registered as first)**

 CarHub is more than just a car marketplace—it's a dynamic Flask-powered platform where enthusiasts connect, trade, and share their automotive passions.